gpeddle/jobapp-ui/implementation.md

 ## Overview

 This document outlines the implementation fof the web app described by [Web Code Assigment] (web-code-assignment.md).
-See also: [Requirements] (requirements.md)
+See also: [Requirements](requirements.md)

 # Technology